mig1984/bashible/docs/dash1.md

 #### - COMMAND [ARG1] [ARG2] ...

-Represents a task.
-The task may be a command or a bash function.
-(Actually, the '-' itself is a bash function and everything that follows are arguments.)
+Does a command if conditions match.
+The command may be also a bash function.
+(Actually, the '-' itself is a bash function and everything that follows are it's arguments.)

 When the command exits nonzero, further execution of the script (and all caller scripts) is halted and an error is displayed.